charmbracelet/lipgloss/README.md

 output := canvas.Compose(compositor).Render()
 ```

-For a more thorough overview, see [the canvas example](./examples/canvas/main.go).
+For a more thorough example, see [the canvas
+example](./examples/canvas/main.go).
+For reference, including how to detect
+mouse clicks on layers, see [the docs][docs].

 ### Joining Paragraphs